ACK alert management

 sls.app.ack.autoscaler.delete_started_timeout

-Nodes that fail to register with the cluster are removed to optimize cluster resources.
+Deletes nodes that fail to register with the cluster within a specified period.

 event